AnderssonPeter/CompressedStaticFiles/README.md

 * [Acknowledgements](#acknowledgements)

 ## About The Project
-This project allows you to server precompressed files to the browser without having to compress on demand, this is achieved by compressing/encoding your content at build time.
+This project allows you to serve precompressed files to the browser without having to compress on demand, this is achieved by compressing/encoding your content at build time.

 ## Getting Started